Philip McGuinness: Death

 On 17 April 2010, McGuinness was playing for the Mohill club in a league match against Melvin Gaels when he sustained a knock to the head after falling on an opponent's knee.
 Spectators said it was five minutes before half-time when Mr McGuinness went up for a high ball and fell towards the other player and collided with his knee.
 He was taken to Sligo General Hospital before being moved to Beaumont Hospital in Dublin where he died on 19 April 2010.

 GAA president Christy Cooney paid his respects by saying "Philip’s passing is as untimely as it is tragic and our thoughts and prayers are with his family at this most difficult time".

-Legacy

-The Philly McGuinness Memorial Park in Mohill, County Leitrim, Ireland, was dedicated to the footballer.